-Detox Facilities Salem, OR is a safe, medically supervised facility that assists patients towards taking their first step in living a sober life.
+Our detox facility is a safe, medically supervised facility that assists patients in taking their first step toward living a sober life.
 Detoxification, often known as detox, is the systematic process of cleansing drugs and harmful substances from the body.
 Detox on its own doesn’t replace rehabilitation.
-The detox process might initially be intimidating for addicts who have tried the ‘cold turkey’ approach before.
+The detox process might initially be intimidating for addicts who have tried the “cold turkey” approach before.
 People who have been abusing for many years will also be apprehensive, but it really isn’t that frightening.
-Given that modern detox tactics are designed differently for each addiction – it might be dangerous to attempt the ‘cold turkey’ technique in most conditions – Detox Rehabilitation Center Salem utilizes safe and medically-proven methods, and afterwards provides a custom-created recovery process for each patient.
-For any questions talk to a detox specialist, call Better Services Rehab Program at 503 689-8362 as soon as possible!
+For over a decade, we have been helping men and women in the Salem, OR area overcome addiction to drugs and alcohol.
+Our detox center utilizes safe and medically-proven methods and afterward provides a custom-created recovery process for each patient.
+Call us today at 503-470-4900 as soon as possible.

 Varieties of Detox

 Medically supervised withdrawal and social detoxification are the two widely-used types of detox utilized in most detox facilities.
 Detox specialists may choose medically supervised withdrawal or social detoxification depending on:

 - the type of substance being abused

 - duration of substance abuse

 - the psychological state of the patient

 - the environment that specialists believe will be beneficial to the patient

 Medically supervised withdrawal is usually used for patients who have been hooked on: